Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/README.md

 These snippets use the synchronous `client` from [Create and authenticate the client](#3-create-and-authenticate-the-client).

-See the [Samples](src/samples) folder for fully working samples for all visual features, including asynchronous clients.
+See the [Samples][samples] folder for fully working samples for all visual features, including asynchronous clients.

 ### Generate an image caption for an image file

-This example demonstrates how to generate a one-sentence caption for the image file [sample.jpg](sample.jpg) using the `ImageAnalysisClient`.
+This example demonstrates how to generate a one-sentence caption for the image file `sample.jpg` using the `ImageAnalysisClient`.
 The synchronous (blocking) `analyze` method call returns an `ImageAnalysisResult` object.
 A call to `getCaption()` on this result will return a `CaptionResult` object.
 It contains the generated caption and its confidence score in the range [0, 1].
 By default the caption may contain gender terms such as "man", "woman", or "boy", "girl".
 You have the option to request gender-neutral terms such as "person" or "child" by setting `genderNeutralCaption` to `true` when calling `analyze`, as shown in this example.